 Moms like it when their kids make an effort to prepare something for them – Remember that glitter-soaked macaroni necklace she actually wore in public?
 That wasn’t because of your incredible craftmanship or keen eye for fashion, she wore it because she was proud of you for trying!
-And she’ll be just as proud of the Mother’s Day brunch you make for her, especially if it involves fire, meat, and a cocktail or two!
+And she’ll be just as proud of the Mother’s Day brunch you make for her, especially if it involves fire, meat, and a cocktail, or two, or three!

 We’ve put together some mouthwatering meals for your mama that’ll have her singing your praises to her book club for months to come!
 And not just because you tried, but because it was so delicious and filling that you all fell asleep on the couch together just like y’all used to do after big family meals.

 - 1/2 package frozen hash browns